An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Visualizing the Fitted DM Models

-Severe problems can occur when fitting the skill model to double regions, including even D20, which accounts for over 25\% of all doubles in the data-set.
-Fits for D20 and D14 are displayed in Figure \ref{figure:Doubles} for 4 of the 16 players.
+Severe problems can occur when fitting the RN model to double regions, including even D20, which accounts for over 25\% of all doubles in the data-set.
+CEs for D20 and D14 are displayed in Figure \ref{figure:Doubles}.
 In the case of D20, for example, while all 4 players have observations in D20, S20, and M, these are the only regions covered by Cross, while Cullen (S1), van Gerwen (D5), and Gurney (D5) only have a coverage of 4 when targeting D20.
-With such limited coverage the likelihood function will be quite flat in large neighborhoods and terminating at a reasonable (local) maximum is quite unlikely although it can happen.
-For example, the fits for both unbiased and inferred-$\bmu$ models for van Gerwen and Gurney on D20 look reasonable despite only having a coverage of 4.
-The quality of fits deteriorate as we consider doubles with even less data.
+With such limited coverage the likelihood function (which the EM algorithm seeks to optimize) will be quite flat in large neighborhoods and terminating at a reasonable (local) maximum is quite unlikely although it can happen.
+For example, the RN CEs for van Gerwen and Gurney on D20 look reasonable despite only having a coverage of 4.
+The quality of fits deteriorates as we consider doubles with even less data.
 There were only 312 darts targeted at D14, for example, which averages out to approximately 19.5 darts per player.
-It is no surprise then that the D14 coverages were low for all players including Cross (4), Cullen (3), van Gerwen (4), and Gurney (3) whose fits are displayed in the lower row of Figure \ref{figure:Doubles}.
-Matters are even worse for the odd doubles with D19 (the best of them) having only 154 darts targeting it for an average of 9.6 per player and all but 1 player having a coverage of just 2 or 3.
+It is no surprise then that the D14 coverages are low for all players including Cross (4), Cullen (3), van Gerwen (4), and Gurney (3) whose fits are displayed in the lower row of Figure \ref{figure:Doubles}.
+Matters are even worse for the odd doubles with D19 (the best of them) having only 154 darts targeting it for an average of 9.6 darts per player and all but 1 player having a coverage of just 2 or 3.

-It is worth emphasizing that in general we would not recommend using any of the fitted skill models for the double regions, even when the coverage is sufficiently high and the fits seem reasonable.
-This is because even when the coverage is good, the actual quantity of data may still be quite low and result in a reasonable-looking fit that nonetheless may be far from the true skill model.
-Our empirical Bayes approach will also help to address this quality issue.